Bad boss? 8 helpful ways to stay professional and ‘manage up’

 Book your free 30 minute consult HERE to get started!

-Stacey Back is a Career Strategist, Leadership Coach + Founder of Profile Careers.
+Stacey Back is The Career Planning Specialist, an executive career + leadership coach and speaker.
 She helps high-achievers at a career crossroads find the work that lights them up, increase their income, impact and create a career + life on their terms.
 Stacey works virtually with individuals and organisations based across the globe.